eclipse/buildship/docs/stories/WebTools.md

 ### Test Cases
 - Configuration only invoked on web application projects

 Once WTP configuration is complete, we can add the feature to the update site.

-### Open questions

-If a configurator returns an error in the IStatus, should the configurator operations be rolled back?
-Should we have some sort of `rollback` function that a configurator must implement?

 ## Story - Add Java Facet and Dynamic Web Facet to project